 LOVING & APPRECIATING YOUR BODY WITH LYMPHEDEMA

-In the world of chronic illness, such as lymphedema and lipedema, learning to manage grief and find acceptance of a body can be challenging.
+Learning to manage grief and find acceptance of a body can be challenging in the world of chronic illnesses, such as lymphedema and lipedema.
 Cultivating self-compassion and care can make all the difference.
 Here are five ways to help you love your body with lymphedema, even on its most difficult days.

 Practicing gratitude is easier said than done sometimes, especially when your body requires so much care.
 However, it can make all the difference in our quality and enjoyment of life.
-Reframing the criticism with gratitude can help to restore some balance.
+Reframing criticism with gratitude can help to restore some balance.
 Your body is working hard to fight an illness.
 Give it some credit for that hard work.
-Even the simplest things like feeling the warmth of the sun on your skin can switch your focus.
+Even the simplest things, like feeling the sun’s warmth on your skin, can switch your focus.
 What is your body doing well?
 Appreciating a deep breath and being present can be beneficial.
-Sometimes it’s the littlest things that can bring about the most profound changes.
+Sometimes the littlest things can bring about the most profound changes.

 ADVOCATE FOR YOURSELF

 Advocating for yourself is hard work, and there is always the stigma of rejection or the fear of not deserving to speak up for your needs.
 However, if you don’t advocate for yourself, who will?
 Do you need extra time?
 Could you use a rest?
 Do you need that seat on the bus for your aching legs?
-Speak up, people will listen and if they don’t, find people who will.
+Speak up.
+People will listen; if they don’t, find people who will.
 They are out there.
 You and your body are deserving of the care and attention you need.

 ACKNOWLEDGE YOUR FEELINGS

-There will be bad days and there will be setbacks, this is true for all of us.
+There will be bad days, and there will be setbacks.
+This is true for all of us.
 It’s important to acknowledge these feelings as well.
 Sometimes bad days just suck!
-It’s okay to feel all the feelings, let them wash over you and move on.
-Sometimes to get past the grief, sadness and the feeling of being overwhelmed, we have to go through it.
+It’s okay to feel all the feelings.
+Let them wash over you and move on.
+Sometimes, to get past the grief, sadness, and feeling overwhelmed, we have to go through it.
 There is no other way.
 Good days exist as well.
 They may be just around the corner.
-Allowing ourselves grace to be where we are, will help us get through the bad days quicker.
+Allowing ourselves the grace to be where we are will help us get through the bad days quicker.

 POSITIVE ROLE MODELS

-One of the great advantages of the internet is that it helps us to realize we are not alone.
-One way to better accept and love your body, is to look for positive role models.
-There are many examples of those who are dealing with lymphatic conditions who have accepted and learned to thrive with their illness.
-A few of my favorites on Instagram are: @am.sobey, @thisisamyrivera and @hardeep_k.
+One of the significant advantages of the internet is that it helps us to realize we are not alone.
+One way to better accept and love your body is to look for positive role models.
+There are many examples of those dealing with lymphatic conditions who have accepted and learned to thrive with their illness.
+A few of my favorites on Instagram are @am.sobey, @thisisamyrivera, and @hardeep_k.
 They have truly learned to love their body with lymphedema.
-There are many others who can help you to get a fresh perspective and a new outlook.
+Many others can help you get a fresh and new perspective.
 There is no version of a body that doesn’t deserve love and respect.

 MINDSET IS KEY!